 - 18. Power to Relax.: The Commission may by general or special order, for reasons to be recorded in writing, and after giving an opportunity of hearing to the parties likely to be affected may suo moto relax any of the provisions of this Regulation or on an application made before it by an interested person. - 19.
 Issue of orders or directions: Subject to the provisions of the Act and this Regulation, the Commission may, from time to time, issue orders and procedural directions with regard to the implementation of this Regulation and specify the procedure to be followed on various matters, which the Commission has been empowered by the Regulations to direct and matters incidental thereto. - 20.
-Power to amend and review: The Commission may, at any time, add, vary, modify amend, or review any of the provisions of this Regulation.

-21. Power to remove difficulties: If any difficulty arises in giving effect to any of the provisions of this Regulation, the Commission may, by general or special order, provisions of this Regulation, the Commission may, by general of special order, make such provisions, which in the opinion of the Commission are necessary or expedient to do so.
+Power to amend and review: The Commission may, at any time, add, vary, modify amend, or review any of the provisions of this Regulation. - 21.
+Power to remove difficulties: If any difficulty arises in giving effect to any of the provisions of this Regulation, the Commission may, by general or special order, make such provisions, which in the opinion of the Commission are necessary or expedient to do so.